 A Big Mac for every occasion?
 You betchya!

-While McDonald’s didn’t technically air a Super Bowl LI commercial, they did send an important screen message during Sunday’s pre-game show.
+While McDonald’s didn’t technically air a Super Bowl LI commercial, they did send an important screen message during last year’s pre-game show.
 The ad was all about their three new Big Macs.
-It’s true – for a limited time the “juicy, cheesy, iconic Big Mac” will be available in Junior, Big and Grand sizes.
-So whatever you are celebrating – you can do it at Mickey D’s.
+For a limited time last year, the “juicy, cheesy, iconic Big Mac” was available in Junior, Big and Grand sizes.

 Rookie alert!
-Top Games released its first ever Battle of Evony Super Bowl commercial just days before the Big Game and what an ad it was!
-It paid tribute to famous kings and leaders like George Washington, King Arthur and Empress Wu Zetian before inviting the rest of us to join their ranks.
+Top Games released its first ever Battle of Evony Super Bowl commercial last year, just days before the Big Game.
+And what an ad it was!
+It paid tribute to famous kings and leaders including George Washington, King Arthur and Empress Wu Zetian, before inviting the rest of us to join their ranks.

-A 30-second version of the ad aired during the third quarter of the Big Game.
-It’s so fabulous and so beautiful that we recommend you watch the whole extended version here.
+A 30-second version of the ad aired during the third quarter of last year’s Big Game.
+It was so fabulous and so beautiful that we recommend you watch the whole extended version here.
 Now.

-Not to be outdone by other game companies, the online game World of Tanks (owned by Wargaming) made their Super Bowl debut.
+Not to be outdone by other game companies, the online game World of Tanks made their Super Bowl debut last year.
 They purchased two 15-second ad slots to air during the first and second quarters of Super Bowl LI.

 The ads were meant to make fun of reality TV shows with the fake shows “Teeny House” and “Real Awful Moms.”

 Similar to TurboTax, H&R showed up on Super Bowl Sunday to talk about your taxes.
 It’s true, April 15th is looming in the not-so-distant future and H&R wants to help us out.
-During the first quarter of Sunday’s game (before we were too drunk), H&R had IBM’s Watson on board to help them tout the benefits of their tax services.
-They also got a real Mad Men to give them a hand as well – and kept it as a secret until Game Day!
+During the first quarter of last year’s game (before we were too drunk), H&R had IBM’s Watson on board to help them tout the benefits of their tax services.
+They also got a real Mad Men to give them a hand – and kept it a secret until Game Day!

-These vitamin makers were all set to air the first-ever GNC Super Bowl commercial; they planned an ad and purchased a 30-second spot during the first quarter.
-The goal of their Super-sized ad buy was to try and improve their reputation after a tough year that including a plummeting stock price and a fine of more than $2 million for selling illegal dietary supplements.
+Last winter, these vitamin makers were all set to air the first-ever GNC Super Bowl commercial; they planned an ad and purchased a 30-second spot during the first quarter of Super Bowl LI.
+The goal of their Super-sized ad buy was to try and improve their reputation after a tough year in 2016 that including a plummeting stock price and a fine of more than $2 million for selling illegal dietary supplements.

 Unfortunately, however, the NFL rejected their ad just days before Super Bowl LI.
 Why?
 According to USA Today, “The content of the ad isn’t controversial.
 What made it problematic is GNC is listed under “prohibited companies” on a memo from the NFL and the players union.”
 Apparently, a measly 3% of GNC’s products include ingredients that are banned by the NFL.